Basilica of San Bernardino

 The Basilica of San Bernardino is a religious building located in L'Aquila, Italy.
-The church was built, with the adjacent cloister, between 1454 and 1472 in honor of St Bernardino of Siena.
+The church was built, with the adjacent cloister, between 1454 and 1472 in honour of St Bernardino of Siena.
 The facade was built by Silvestro dall'Aquila and later passed to Cola dell'Amatrice, reaching completion in 1542.
 It is a notable example of 16th century architecture combining Greek, Latin and Christian influences, divided into three orders, consisting of Doric, Ionic and Corinthian styles.
-The corpse of the saint is guarded inside the church in a mausoleum built by Silvestro dell'Aquila.
+The corpse of the saint is kept inside the church in a mausoleum built by Silvestro dell'Aquila.

 In 1902, the basilica was declared a national monumental building, and in 1946, Pope Pius XII elevated it to the rank of minor basilica.
-Following the 2009 earthquake, which caused significant damage to the apse and campanile, repairs and consolidation works were carried out before the basilica was reopened to the community in 2015.
+Due to the 2009 earthquake in the region, the apse and campanile were significantly damaged.
+Repairs and consolidation works were carried out and the basilica was eventually reopened to the community in 2015.

-In December 2014, the Ministry for Cultural Heritage and Activities began managing the basilica through the Abruzzo Museum Complex, which became the Regional Directorate of Museums in December 2019.

 History

-The events surrounding the foundation of the church are connected to the visit and death of Saint Bernardine of Siena in L'Aquila.
+Bernardino degli Albizzeschi was born in Massa Marittima in 1380.
+At a young age he moved to Siena, where he stayed for most of his life and began his activity as a preacher.
 In 1437, at the height of his fame and after repeatedly declining the office of bishop, he became vicar general of the Franciscan order in Italy.
 Following his appointment to vicar general, Bernardino was invited by Bishop Amico Agnifili to Abruzzo in an attempt to reconcile two adversarial groups.
-Although seriously sick, in 1444 he travelled to Aquila where he died shortly thereafter, on 20 May.
+Although seriously sick, in 1444 he travelled to Aquila.
+He then died there on May 20th.

-Following his death, the citizens reconciled and attained authorisation from Pope Eugene IV to guard the corpse of the saint.
-Pope Nicholas V canonized St Bernardine of Siena six years after his death, after which time the citizens of Aquila erected the Basilica in honor of his life with the help of his Aquilan disciples, John from Capestrano and James della Marca.
+Following his death, the citizens reconciled and attained authorisation from Pope Eugene IV to keep the corpse of the saint.
+Pope Nicholas V canonised St Bernardino of Siena six years after his death, and shortly after the citizens of Aquila erected the Basilica in honour of his life with the help of his disciples, John of Capestrano and James of the Marches.